daydy225/fullstack-hy2022/part2/dataforcountries/README.md

 ## step 3

 Add to the view showing the data of a single country, the weather report for the capital of that country.
+The weather API is https://openweathermap.org